preignition/program-user-guide/docs/app/survey/how-to/use-tooltips.md

 The `term` attribute can only contain alphanumeric/text characters.
 It **cannot** contain spaces, special characters, Markdown formatting, or HTML tags.
 :::

+## Tooltip Accessibility

+Accessible Surveys is designed with accessibility as a core feature.
+The tooltip component (`<lapp-tooltip>`) is built to be fully accessible out-of-the-box, but you should keep the following guidelines in mind to ensure a great experience for all respondents:

+### Keyboard Navigation & Screen Readers

+* **Focusable by default:** Every tooltip is automatically keyboard-focusable.
+Keyboard and screen reader users can navigate to the term using the `Tab` key to trigger the tooltip overlay and hear the definition.
+* **Avoid bypassing focus:** Unless you have a specific, advanced layout requirement, do not use the `skipFocus` attribute.
+Bypassing focus makes the tooltip completely inaccessible to keyboard-only and screen reader users.

+### Visual Indicators

+* **Clear visual cues:** By default, tooltips display with a dotted underline and a small "info" icon (`i`).
+These cues help users with cognitive or learning disabilities recognize that a term is interactive and has an explanation.
+* **Use discrete mode carefully:** The `discrete` attribute removes the dotted underline and icon, rendering the term as plain text.
+Only use this when it is highly obvious from the context that a term is interactive, as removing these cues makes the tooltip much harder to discover.

+### Keep Explanations Clear & Concise

+* **Keep definitions short:** Since screen readers read the full definition when the tooltip is focused, keep your descriptions short and written in plain, easy-to-understand language.
+* **Avoid overloading:** If an explanation requires multiple paragraphs or detailed formatting, do not use a tooltip.
+Instead, add the explanation directly in the main text of the survey or use an expandable section.

 ## Testing Your Tooltips

 You can verify that your tooltips work as expected in both the **Preview** and **Test** views.